mq-0109/Multimodal-tactile-sensing-fused-with-vision-for-dexterous-robotic-housekeeping/README.md

 # README
 Code repository of article `Multimodal tactile sensing fused with vision for dexterous robotic housekeeping`.
+The Matlab file has been tested on Matlab 2021b.
+The python file has been tested on Python 3.8.0

 ### 1. `Fabric_recognition.m`